Planting Disabled Futures

 The project is currently using video and meditative encounters in parks and outdoor spaces to explore ways of being, working, breathing together.

 When audiences come to a Planting Disabled Futures installation, they enter a performance space - the Crip Cave - not just a room with a VR headset.
 Our experience will be set up for people with little experience with VR, so two performers will act as VR access doulas and as guides through the experience.
-In the crip cave space will be (depending on travel/availability) two zero gravity chairs (with two headsets), stations for audio engagement (for those people for whom VR visuals are not accessible), a stimming tent (created by moira williams), an OPUS sound bed, and a low-tech writing/doodling table for debriefing and engagement.
+In the crip cave space will be (depending on travel/availability) two zero gravity chairs (with two headsets), stations for audio engagement (for those people for whom VR visuals are not accessible), a stimming tent (created by moira williams), and a low-tech writing/doodling table for debriefing and engagement.

 (Image Description: Nina Sarnelle lies in a field of green plants and holds a dry Elephant Ear Plant leaf up to their smiling face.
 Selwa Sweidan is gently touching their back)